Lpn Resume Example

 I always use numbers to back up my claims-like “supported 15 patients daily” or “helped reduce patient falls by 20%.”
 This makes my experience clear and measurable.

-Highlighting specific rehab settings, such as inpatient, outpatient, or long-term care, helps hiring managers see where I fit best.
+Highlighting specific rehab settings, such as inpatient, outpatient, or long-term care, helps hiring managers see where I fit best, and pairing your resume with a strong cover letter can make your application even stronger.
 Stick to facts and stay honest about your role.

 I always list my LPN diploma or associate degree right after my experience.
 Employers want to see I meet the basic state requirements before anything else.